unlimited-budget-ecommerce/errz/README.md

 > **Note:**
 >
 > ✅ Each generated error variable implements Go's built-in `error` interface, so you can use them directly with `fmt.Println`, `return`, or any function expecting an `error`.
 > ✅ No need to generate anything yourself.
-This package already includes the generated Go code in `output/errz_gen.go`.
+This package already includes the generated Go code in `errz_gen.go`.
 > 👉 Just import and use the variables directly!

 ### Markdown generation contains

-- Generated in `output/docs` (or configured output directory), grouped by domain and including all metadata.
+- Generated in `docs` (or configured output directory), grouped by domain and including all metadata.

 > **Note:**
 >